On the minimum number of chips allowing an infinite Chip-firing game: Background and notations

 The following theorem is of primary importance. \begin{theorem}[\cite{Bjor92}, Theorem 1.1.]
 Given a directed multigraph G and an initial configuration of chips $C_0$, either every legal game can be continued indefinitely, or every legal game terminates after the same number of moves with the same final position.
 The number of times a given vertex is activated is the same in every finite legal game. \end{theorem}

 As a consequence, given $C_0$, if a legal game is infinite there are no finite legal games.
-The \textit{instability minimum} of a directed multigraph $G$ is therefore defined as the smallest $c \in \N$ such that there is an initial configuration $C_0$ and an infinite legal game $C$ starting at $C_0$ with $c = \sum_{v \in V} C_0(v).$
+Therefore, we define the number $c$ as the smallest natural number such that there is an initial configuration $C_0$ and an infinite legal game $C$ starting at $C_0$ with $c = \sum_{v \in V} C_0(v).$

 Finally, we introduce some algebraic tools that are particularly useful when studying Chip-firing games.
-If $G=(V,E)$ is a directed loop-free multigraph and if $v_1,\dots,v_N$ is an ordering of $V$, we define the Laplacian matrix $\mathcal{L}$ by In the case where $G$ is strongly connected, Proposition $4.1.$ in \cite{Bjor92} entails that the null-space contains a unique vector $v_G$, called \textit{primitive period vector}, such that $v_G(i) \leq u(i)$ for all $i \in [[1,N]]$ and all $u \in \mathcal{K}.$ This is actually a consequence of the Perron-Frobenius theorem applied to $DI-\mathcal{L}$ where $D$ is the maximum outdegree of $G$ (see e.g. \cite{Minc88}).
+If $G=(V,E)$ is a directed multigraph and if $v_1,\dots,v_N$ is an ordering of $V$, we define the Laplacian matrix $\mathcal{L}$ by Since the loops do not contribute to the Laplacian matrix, we will only work with loop-free graphs in order to lighten certain proofs.
+In the case where $G$ is strongly connected, Proposition $4.1.$ in \cite{Bjor92} entails that the null-space contains a unique vector $v_G$, called \textit{primitive period vector}, such that $v_G(i) \leq u(i)$ for all $i \in [[1,N]]$ and all $u \in \mathcal{K}.$ This is actually a consequence of the Perron-Frobenius theorem applied to $DI-\mathcal{L}$ where $D$ is the maximum outdegree of $G$ (see e.g. \cite{Minc88}).
 Moreover, all the components of $v_G$ are equal to $1$ if $G$ is Eulerian.
 We set and call this number \textit{the period length} of the graph.